Every spending situation is unique. SingSaver assembles the 'Best For' list, so you can decide what’s best for you.

 What plans are available: FWD offers three car insurance plans: Classic (cheapest), Executive and Prestige (most expensive).
 They cover roughly the same things, but to different claim limits.
 So unless your car is very expensive, a Classic plan should be sufficient for most Singaporean drivers.

 All of FWD’s car insurance plans come with 24/7 roadside assistance service, medical expenses coverage in case of a car accident and all the other nice-to-haves, so you can rest assured knowing the coverage is adequate.

 Note that FWD plans allow only repairs at the 10+ FWD authorised workshops.
 If you want the ‘any workshop’ option, you’ll have to select it as a paid add-on.

 They’ve even minimised the hassle around claims.
-Just submit your repair claim of up to $5,000 online, and Etiqa can verify and pay it out in as little as 30 minutes.
+Just submit your repair claim of up to S$5,000 online (only applicable for 'own damage' claims), and Etiqa can verify and pay it out in as little as 30 minutes.

 By default, you’ll need to send your car to one of the 20+ Etiqa authorised workshops.
 You can purchase an add-on to get your car repaired at the workshop of your choice, but this might mean your claims take longer to process as well.

 All these add up to a value-for-money, but basic, car insurance plan that’s more suited to older cars (no longer under warranty) and experienced drivers (who know what to do in an accident).